Recoskie/JDasm/README.md

   </tr>
 </table>

-J-Disassembly makes binary files and machine code visual and also, easy to understand and modify in raw binary form.
+JDisassembly makes binary files and machine code visual and also, easy to understand and modify in raw binary form.

 It is designed for anyone as an easy way to learn how binary files are read.
 In which a processor processes standard binary types.